-The Arapahoe Ice Warriors represented the Avalanche at the 2013 tournament and went on to win the organization's first Quebec pee-wee championship after winning all five of its games.
+The Arapahoe Ice Warriors represented the Avalanche at the 2013 tournament and went on to win the organization's first Quebec Pee-Wee championship after winning all five of its games.
 In 2014, the University of Denver Jr. Pioneers represented the Avs and continued that championship tradition by winning the organization's second title in as many years.
-Past representative teams have also included the 2015 Boulder Bison and 2016 Arapahoe Ice Warriors.
+Past representative teams have also included the 2015 Boulder Bison, 2016 Arapahoe Ice Warriors and 2017 Foothill Flyers

 Avalanche for a Day recognizes inspirational kids in our community.
 The program encourages kids to continually strive for improvement and excellence in their school or community by offering a unique experience.
 Selected candidates will receive a visit to an Avs practice, premiere game tickets and in-game recognition.
 Candidates are chosen by their ability to inspire others, as well as their efforts to demonstrate a positive attitude facing hardships, remarkable commitment to improve their community, or extraordinary dedication to academics.

 Community involvement (i.e. tutoring, community service projects, volunteer work or unique home situation such as caring for younger siblings or grandparents, etc.)